MurrayIII/UnicodeMathML/playground/help.md

 The symbol galleries located below the input and output windows contain the most common math symbols.
 You can enter a symbol in a gallery by clicking on it or by typing its control word as described in the _Entering symbols_ section above.

-Math styled letters, such as the math fraktur H (ℌ), can be entered by selecting the letter(s) and clicking on the 𝔄𝔅ℭ button or other math-style button.
-Math styled letters can also be entered using control words like \mfrakH, in which the final letter determines the math styled letter.

 Most symbols have LaTeX control-word tooltips.
 For example, in the codepoint window, hovering over the integral symbol ∫ displays